Pospisil: Hispanic community has long history in South Omaha

 Our Lady of Guadalupe Catholic Church became their spiritual home in South Omaha.

 Omaha Archbishop Jeremiah Harty commissioned the Augustinian fathers to start a Spanish-speaking congregation in 1919.
-Fr.
-Leonard Azcona, from Spain, held his first Mass in the school hall of St. Agnes parish.
+The Rev. Leonard Azcona, from Spain, held his first Mass in the school hall of St. Agnes parish.
 He then rented a storefront, at 21st and Q Streets, to convert to a chapel.

 The church struggled.
 The parish’s finance committee went door-to-door — on pay days — to solicit funds to support the church.